 1. Will a German Husky fit with an urban family?

-One of the concerns when it comes to considering a mixed breed is how they interact with young children.
+One of the concerns about considering a mixed breed is how they interact with young children.
 Luckily, the German Shepherd Husky mix is quite gentle with children but temperamental enough to stand all the goofy acts children play upon them.

-However, you must ensure that your pet gets proper and adequate training during his growth to reinforce proper socialization skills.
+However, you must ensure that your pet gets proper and adequate training to reinforce appropriate socialization skills during his growth.

 2. Is a German Husky right for me?